 In 2015, revenues and net income were positively impacted on a comparative basis to 2014 by the inclusion of a full period of operations from our fiscal 2014 acquisitions of KSD Software Norway AS, Compudata AG and Impatex Freight Software Limited as well as the inclusion of a partial period of operations from our fiscal 2015 acquisitions of Computer Management USA, Inc. and Computer Management NA, Inc., Customs Info LLC, Airclic Inc. and to a lesser extent e-customs Inc. and Pentant Limited.
-Net income was negatively impacted by \$1.7 million of acquisition-related costs with respect to completed and prospective acquisitions and restructuring costs of \$1.2 million in 2016.
-Net income was also negatively impacted by \$1.1 million of interest expense primarily related to drawings on our revolving debt facility.
-A deferred income tax recovery of \$1.3 million in the UK contributed favourably to net income in the fourth quarter of 2015.
+Net income was negatively impacted by a \$0.4 million charge related to executive departure charges during the second quarter of 2015, as well as \$0.1 million and \$0.7 million of restructuring costs during the first and fourth quarters of 2015, respectively.
+Acquisition-related costs with respect to completed and prospective acquisitions of \$0.5 million, \$0.3 million, \$0.2 million and \$0.7 million in the first, second, third and fourth quarters of 2015, respectively, and interest expense on our revolving debt facility of \$0.4 million in each of the first and second quarters of 2015 reduced net income.
+A deferred income tax recovery of \$1.3 million in the UK also favourably contributed to net income in the fourth quarter of 2015.